-The Art Moderne architectural building was listed on the National Register of Historic Places in 2005, complete with a memorial marker on the corner of Apperson and Superior Streets.
+The building features a Late Gothic Revival and Streamline Moderne architectural style and was listed on the National Register of Historic Places in 2005, complete with a memorial marker on the corner of Apperson and Superior Streets.
 It was designed by architect Elmer Dunlap who also helped design various schools, courthouses, and parks in Indiana that are now also on the National Register of Historic Places.

 There is a normal selection of menu items that include hot dogs ($1.50), nachos ($3), or fiesta nachos with meat, onions, sour cream, and tomatoes ($4).
 Pickles, candy, and popcorn cost $1 and all Coca-Cola products are $2.
 There are two concession stands in the main lobby outside the playing court; however, it is recommended to grab a bite to eat before the game at one of the many restaurants along SR-931 in town.

 The bleacher seating is separated by two sections on the south side and into three sections on the opposite end.
-All upper level sections are reachable by stairs and ramps directly from the lobby.
-On both ends are two more seating sections that are above the playing court and operate as balconies; one of these section is populated by the band.
-All of the seats, with the exception of the third level section, are pull out bleachers.
-The sturdy wooden permanent seats on the third level are cornered off at the ends that makes for a little abnormality of seating style, but one that is welcomed.
+All upper-level sections are reachable by stairs and ramps directly from the lobby.
+On both ends are two more seating sections that are above the playing court and operate as balconies; one of these sections is populated by the band.

 You’ll find a variety of chain restaurants and retail outlets on US-931 in Kokomo, which is not too far from the gymnasium.
 However, if you are looking for a few interesting sites to see or places to eat, then there are some local suggestions.

-There is a great abundance of fans who attend Kokomo High School games, but not like the good old days when they used to pack the house to the gills.
-However, enough fans are out here supporting their local basketball team to easily confirm that there is still a lot of love for the Wildkats in Kokomo.
+A great abundance of fans attend Kokomo High School games, but not like the good old days when they used to pack the house to the gills.
+However, enough fans are here supporting their local basketball team to easily confirm that there is still a lot of love for the Wildkats in Kokomo.
 Fans are supportive, dedicated, and interested in the game at hand.

 The gymnasium is very easy to get around from the lower seats all the way to the upper section of seating.
 Signage is posted throughout the building, bathrooms and concessions are located on the main floors of the outside lobby.
 The only oddity is that the main lobby does not wrap around the entire building, but does extend well enough to provide four entrances to the playing court.

-Arriving to the gymnasium is also fairly simple.
-There is plenty of signage directing visitors towards the historic facility with parking available on the streets or in one of the small lots outside of the gym.
+Arriving at the gymnasium is also fairly simple.
+Plenty of signage is provided directing visitors towards the historic facility with parking available on the streets or in one of the small lots outside of the gym.

 Adult tickets are $5 for all home games which is on par with other high school games in the state.
 The parking is free, concession prices are extremely affordable, and it makes for a great night of high school basketball hoops in a historic and cozy basketball gymnasium.

 The exterior of Kokomo Memorial Gymnasium is noteworthy for a few reasons.
-The historic building design features photos and headlines from when the team won the state title in 1961 above the main exterior entrance.
-There is also a bronze statue of a wildkat and a historical marker describing the facility.
+The historic building design features photos and headlines above the main exterior entrance from when the team won the state title in 1961.
+There is also a bronze statue of a wildcat and a historical marker describing the facility.

-The school features a taxidermy wildkat encased behind a glass cube.
-It is wheeled out to center Court during warm-ups by a group of students and then wheeled back to the John Turner Memorial Room until it is ready for the next basketball game.
+The school features a taxidermy wildcat encased behind a glass cube.
+It is wheeled out to center court during warm-ups by a group of students and then wheeled back to the John Turner Memorial Room until it is ready for the next basketball game.

 1800 S Union St